 Lightweight construction, materials research, process development and resource efficiency.
 We emphasise the importance of realising sustainability not through restrictions, but through innovative engineering concepts.

 Our aim is to conserve resources by developing advanced technologies and utilising processes effectively.
-Together with the Plastics Campus Weißenburg, we form the Plastics Campus Bavaria.
+Together with the Polymer Campus Weißenburg, we form the Polymer Campus Bavaria.

 We optimise components and enable the manufacture of lighter and stronger products with a longer service life.